apache/flink-cdc/docs/content/docs/deployment/kubernetes.md

 org.apache.flink.kubernetes.KubernetesClusterDescriptor      [] - Create flink session cluster my-first-flink-cluster successfully, JobManager Web Interface: http://my-first-flink-cluster-rest.default:8081
 ```

+{{< hint info >}}
-**please refer to [Flink documentation](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/native_kubernetes/#accessing-flinks-web-ui) to expose Flink’s Web UI and REST endpoint.**
+please refer to [Flink documentation](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/native_kubernetes/#accessing-flinks-web-ui) to expose Flink’s Web UI and REST endpoint.
-**You should ensure that REST endpoint can be accessed by the node of your submission.**
+You should ensure that REST endpoint can be accessed by the node of your submission.
+{{< /hint >}}
 Then, you need to add these two config to your flink-conf.yaml:

 ```yaml